ripta/rt/README.md

 # All "Lu" (letters, uppercase) and "Ll" (letters, lowercase)
 ❯ uni list -C Lu,Ll

+# All Cyrillic uppercase and lowercase letters (i.e., excluding modifiers and subscripts)
+❯ uni list -C Lu,Ll cyrillic

+# All iotified Cyrillic letters not containing 'small'
+❯ uni list cyrillic iotified !small
 ```

+Don't forget to escape `!` in your shell if necessary.

 List all character categories, their names, and counts: